mukhtar-github/beginners-guide-to-react/setup/setup.md

 length: 2
 ```

 We'll say Joe, submit and here we go, we have our form.
 Here, there are a bunch of properties on here.
 We can see there's a zero and a one for input and button, so we could actually say username is event.target[0].value, we save this and we get Joe and we get our, "You entered Joe," alert showing up.
+That works out nicely, but I'm going to get the username from another one of these properties.
+Let's see, we've got elements right here and elements has a zero and one.
+We could say event.target.elements[0].value and save that.
+That will work as well.

+I'm not super jazzed about relying implicitly on the order in which these form elements appear because if I were to had another input right here, then I'm going to be toast, "You entered undefined.
+I don't want to rely on that."

 ```html
 <body>